AndrewJBateman/javafx-observables-tasks/README.md

 ## :cool: Features

-* Progress label shows each name as it is added to the list then a list complete message is displayed
+* Progress label shows each name as it is added to the list then a 'list complete' message is displayed

 ## :clipboard: Status & To-Do List